 Rock climbing in Gariwerd

-For more than 22,000 years, Gariwerd has been the living, hunting, gathering, cultivating, ceremonial, Dreaming Country and territory for Traditional Owners.
+For more than 22,000 years, Gariwerd has been the living, hunting, gathering, cultivating, ceremonial, dreaming Country and territory for Traditional Owners.

 Gariwerd Traditional Owners are represented by: Barengi Gadjin Land Council, Gunditj Mirring Traditional Owners Aboriginal Corporation, and Eastern Maar Aboriginal Corporation.
 Together, they form a Strategic Partnership Committee of Traditional Owners.

-All parts of Gariwerd have cultural meanings and associated values for Traditional Owners – the land, its waters, skies, the plants and animals.
+All parts of Gariwerd have cultural meanings and associated values for Traditional Owners – the land, its waters, skies, the plants, and animals.

 The landscape contains more than 500 registered Aboriginal places, with 277 located within parks and reserves managed by Parks Victoria.
 The region holds the richest concentration of Aboriginal rock art in Victoria.

-Parks Victoria and Traditional Owners were partners in developing the Greater Gariwerd Landscape Management Plan which was released in 2021.
+Parks Victoria and Traditional Owners were partners in developing the Greater Gariwerd Landscape Management Plan (PDF) which was released in 2021.
 Opportunities for recreation, including rock climbing, have been identified in the plan.

 Extensive assessments and work with Traditional Owners were undertaken to define more than 100 rock climbing locations in the park.
 This includes 13 bouldering sites.
+See the Gariwerd rock climbing visitor guide (PDF).

 Frequently asked questions

 Where can I climb?
-How many sites are open to rock climbing?

 Is Taipan Wall open to rock climbing?